-Are you ready for the seventh edition of the World Customs Organization (WCO) Harmonized Tariff Schedule — coming in 2022?
+Are you ready for the seventh edition of the World Customs Organization (WCO) Harmonized Tariff Schedule?
+It's here.

 The WCO was established in 1952 to facilitate efficiency and consistency for customs administrations and global trade.
 As of this writing, the organization hosts approximately 200 countries as participating members, which are “responsible for managing more than 98% of world trade.”

 The Harmonized Tariff Schedule (HTS or HS) functions as a critical element in the WCO efforts for cohesive commerce.
 Within the hierarchical system, exported merchandise is categorized and assigned corresponding six-digit codes used in part to apply appropriate duty rates.

 Every five years, the WCO reviews and updates HS codes.
 As technology changes and products become obsolete (like typewriters) or experience a significant increase in production (like 3D printers), the WCO categorizes them accordingly.
 The organization removes codes that are obsolete due to lack of use and adds new codes for higher-interest items.
 Alex Baulf, senior director of indirect tax at Avalara, parses some of the changes and explores how the old codes will map into the new in WCO launches new Harmonised Tariff Schedule — HS 2022.